-Once the recycling has been sorted, the various materials are sent off for a variety of different uses.
-The more we can recycle, the less goes to landfill.
-Also, recycled materials often take less energy to turn into new products than virgin materials.
+After being sorted, the discarded materials are then sent to appropriate facilities to be repurposed for a variety of tasks.
+The more we can recycle, the less goes to landfill, helping to support our natural environment.
+Recycling continues to have a positive environmental impact as previously recycled materials often take less energy to turn into new products than virgin materials.

 - Wood is chipped into tiny pieces at our Sawmills Recycling Centre.
 Metals are removed from the wood during this process.
 Depending on the type of wood, the resulting material could be used for panel board, animal bedding or biomass.